its-sorakun/kawaii-tracker/README.md

 3. **Connect the App**: Open the tracker in your browser.
 You will be prompted to select a sync file.
 Click the button, browse to where you saved `calories-tracker.json`, and grant the browser permission to read and write to it.
 4. **Important Note on Hot-Reloading**: Do not save your `calories-tracker.json` inside the `d:\codih\calorie-tracker\` source folder!
 If you do, Vite will detect the file changing every time you log a meal, causing the browser to aggressively force-refresh the page and drop your file permissions.

-## Experimentation Notes
+## Design Philosophy

-This project is designed to be dismantled.
-- Want to intercept the AI prompts?
-Check `pages/InsightsPage.jsx` where the unified JSON context is flattened and fed to the LLM.
-- Want to manipulate the block-editor mechanics? `components/PlannerEditor.jsx` manages the raw key-down events and focus states.

-Break it, inspect the failures, and go one layer deeper.
+This project was built to provide a fully capable health tracker without the premium subscriptions common in modern apps.
+By storing the entire diet history in a standard, human-readable JSON file, the data remains portable and entirely owned by the user.
+You can manually edit your past logs, parse the data with scripts, or back it up via Git.